springernature/frontend-playbook/practices/managing-node-projects.md

     * An `.nvmrc` file is a configuration file for `nvm` ([Node Version Manager](https://github.com/creationix/nvm)).
     `nvm` enables you to use different versions of node for different projects, on a per-directory basis.
     Your project should include an [`.nvmrc` file](https://github.com/creationix/nvm#nvmrc) in the root directory of the project to specify which version(s) of node are compatible.
-    You can then run `nvm use` to use the right version of node, and [if using ZSH this shell script will run it automatically](https://github.com/creationix/nvm#calling-nvm-use-automatically-in-a-directory-with-a-nvmrc-file).
+    You can then run `nvm use` to use the right version of node.
 Additionally [Travis respects `.nvmrc` files](https://docs.travis-ci.com/user/languages/javascript-with-nodejs/#specifying-nodejs-versions-using-nvmrc), so using one will simplify your Travis configuration.

 ### Run `nvm use` before `npm install`